Azure-Samples/media-services-v2-dotnet-core-restsharp-sample/README.md

 - **AZURE_TENANT_ID**
 - **AZURE_SUBSCRIPTION_ID**
+- **ArmManagementUrl**
 - **AmsAccountName**
-- **AmsLocation**
-- **AmsRestApiEndpoint**
+- **AmsResourceGroup**

-These will allow for the local user to log in interactively and use their identity for Azure operations, ensure they have sufficient privilege.
+These will allow for the local user to log in interactively and use their identity for Azure operations, ensure [they have sufficient privilege](./AddRoles.md).

 ## Interfaces